mk-fg/magnus/README.rst

 Magnus tool with image tweaks
 -----------------------------

-Fork of `stuartlangridge/magnus`_, but designed to not only zoom on parts of screen, but also map color ranges to make them more distinctive within specific small input range.
+Fork of `stuartlangridge/magnus`_, but designed to not only zoom on parts of the screen, but also map color ranges to make them more distinctive within specific small input range.